-- Preparation If you are asked to prepare a task for a lesson you must complete it and arrive at the lesson with your completed work.
-You must always arrive at your lesson with your correct folder, textbook, reading record or any other preparation work you have asked to bring.
-It is not acceptable to arrive at a history lesson without the work you have prepared in advance.
-If you arrive without the prepared work you will not be able to participate in the lesson and will therefore be asked to leave the lesson to complete the preparatory work.
-You will then complete the lesson in a catch up session organised by your teacher.
-This may be in lunchtime or after school or in a number of your free periods. - 100% attendance.
-If there is a valid reason why you cannot attend (e.g. a pre-booked medical appointment or a sports fixture) it is your responsibility to inform your teacher.
-They will then expect you to complete the work missed in school time on one of your free periods.
+- Preparation If you are asked to prepare a task for a lesson you must complete it and arrive at the lesson with your completed work. - 100% attendance.
+If there is a valid reason why you cannot attend (e.g. a pre-booked medical appointment) it is your responsibility to inform your teacher and complete the work missed.
 It is not acceptable to book driving lessons or tests in lesson time. - Active involvement in lessons You must play an active and focused role in all lessons.
 The more you engage in discussion and activities, the more you will get out of the lesson.
-You must also never leave the lesson if there is something important that you feel you have not understood.
-Remember your teacher is there to help you understand and history can be difficult so ask questions if you are unsure.